Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 rate/test cooldown, or a queue retry in progress.

-**Verify:** Run the in-menu webhook test with `sonoran.display.webhook.test`, retain its audit ID, and inspect the server response log.
+**Verify:** Run the in-menu webhook test with `sonoran.stationdisplay.webhook.test`, retain its audit ID, and inspect the server response log.

 **Corrective action:** Regenerate invalid credentials, restore outbound HTTPS, and allow 429/5xx retries.
 The administrative action can still succeed because delivery is